 An application may have a session termination procedure to be performed before the application is terminated.
 This procedure shall be described in the application specification.
-Before this procedure is executed, the Terminal may send to the UICC a specific STATUS command indicating that the termination procedure of the application will start.
+Before this procedure is executed, the terminal may send to the UICC a specific STATUS command indicating that the termination procedure of the application will start.
 After this termination procedure has been executed the terminal and the application are in a well defined state.

-An application session is then terminated if one of the following events occur on the same logical channel that the application session has been activated on:
+An application session is then terminated if any of the following events occur on each logical channel that the application session has been activated on:

-- implicitly; if a SELECT by DF{NAME} command with an AID different from the currently active application is performed by the UICC, indicating in the command parameters that this new application shall be activated; - explicitly; if the application is reselected using the SELECT by DF{NAME} command with the AID corresponding to the currently active application, and indicating in the command parameters that the application shall be closed; - the terminal performs a reset of the UICC.
+- implicitly; if a SELECT by DF{NAME} command with an AID different from the currently active application is performed by the UICC, indicating in the command parameters that this new application shall be activated; - explicitly; if the application is reselected using the SELECT by DF{NAME} command with the AID corresponding to the currently active application, and indicating in the command parameters that the application shall be closed; - if the logical channel is closed.